4Lexium/Data-Analysis-and-Machine-Learning/project1/README.md

-Project 1 of FYS-STK3155 25H course at University of Oslo (UiO) Autumn 2025.
+Project 1 of FYS-STK3155 25H course at University of Oslo (UiO) Autumn 2025 by Alexander Umansky.

 In this folder you'll find the JupyterNotebook containing the imports and code neccecary to reproduce the plots.